Neptune-Crypto/neptune-core/docs/src/neptune-core/keys.md

 For this reason change output notifications are encrypted with a `Symmetric` key by default and it is desirable to do the same for all outputs destined for the originating wallet.

-Note that the `Symmetric` variant of abstract types `SpendingKeyType` and `ReceivingAddressType` both use the same underlying `SymmetricKey`.
+Note that the `Symmetric` variant of abstract types `SpendingKey` and `ReceivingAddress` both use the same underlying `SymmetricKey`.
 So they differ only in the methods available.
 For this reason, it is important never to give an "address" of the `Symmetric` type to an untrusted third party, because it is also the spending key.